CalebFunderburk/You-Niverse/readme.md

 ### User Story

-As a front-end developer looking for a back-end for my social media website, I would like an application that allows me to interact with other users on my platform, as well as create my own network of users.
+As a front-end developer looking for a backend for my social media website, I would like an application that allows me to interact with other users on my platform, as well as create my own network of users.
 When I run the application, I am then able to add, read, edit, or delete data from the database.

 ### Features